LinguaTechnica/forms-routing/README.md

 Below are a list of steps to *guide* you.
 At any given step, you are free to use *all* of the things you've learned about Angular and javascript to complete the app.
 You are not limited to the steps below.
 However, focus on mastery of Angular forms.

 You are allowed to create additional components, classes or add services.
-The only rule is that they must all be accompanied by tests.

-Always start with the tests and the stories before writing code.

 *Step 1: The Basic App*
-* Open the app tests and use the stories to write failing tests for `AppComponent`
 * Create a new component `LoginFormComponent`
+* OPTIONAL: Open the app tests and use the stories to write failing tests for `AppComponent`

 Think about how the component needs to work and then, one test at a time, add each feature of it.

 *Step 2: The Subscribe Form*
 * Create  a new `SubscribeFormComponent`
-* Use the stories to write failing tests
+* OPTIONAL: Use the stories to write failing tests

 Think about how the component needs to work and then, one test at a time, add each feature of it.